 Conclusion: The Necessary Awakening

-The End of the Show Most “prediction professionals” are actors in a giant economic theater.
+Most “prediction professionals” are actors in a giant economic theater.
 Realizing this is step one toward a more efficient, transparent, value‑creating economy.

-- The Urgency of Change Every tolerated day of this parasitic economy means:
+Every tolerated day of this parasitic economy means:

 - Billions diverted from real research